-- Occurrences and adverse events reporting-Unexpected quality of care occurrences and adverse events involving members are reported to the Quality Management department through various sources, including providers, Risk Management, Humana clinical associates and claims-based reports.
-Cases are reviewed according to Humana's Quality Management and, as applicable, peer-review process, as required by law and accrediting agencies. - CMS Quality Improvement Organization (QIO)-QIO oversees the Medicare Advantage Prescription Drug (MAPD) plans and collaborates with the plan for quality improvement activities. - Member Grievances-Oral and written member grievances pertaining to quality-of-care may be referred to the Quality Management department for review.
+- Occurrences and adverse events reporting-Unexpected quality of care occurrences and adverse events involving members are reported to the Quality-of-Care Investigations team through various sources, including providers, Risk Management, Humana clinical associates and claims-based reports.
+Cases are reviewed and, as applicable, referred to the peer-review process, as required by law and accrediting agencies. - CMS Quality Improvement Organization (QIO)-QIO oversees the Medicare Advantage Prescription Drug (MAPD) plans and collaborates with the plan for quality improvement activities. - Member Grievances-Oral and written member grievances pertaining to quality-of-care may be referred to the Quality-of-Care Investigations team for review.
 Participating providers are required to participate as requested by Humana in review and remediation of such member quality-of-care grievances.